Tips for a Successful Soccer Tryout

 How to shine at High School soccer tryouts – great advice on what players should do and what they should avoid at soccer tryouts — and even tips for parents.

 For many Georgia high school teams, January marks the first month high schools can begin team activities for Spring sports.
-Most high schools will be starting week-long tryouts on Monday, January 15th.
+Most high schools conduct tryouts in mid-January.
+Whitewater High School tryouts will be Mon, Jan 14 – Fri, Jan.
+18.

 Start Preparing Now